Skip to Main Content

 Patrol

-The patrol division not only covers the entire county but also consists of a "metro division", which primarily covers the city of Yellville.
+The patrol division not only covers the entire county but also consists of a "metro division", which is provides the primary law enforcement response for the city of Yellville.
 The patrol division covers the county 24 hours a day, 7 days a week, and 365 days a year.

 The responsibilities of the Patrol division include traffic and criminal law enforcement; county ordinance enforcement; answering calls for service; welfare checks; property checks; transporting prisoners; serving civil papers for courts and attorneys.
-The department has the capability to patrol the waterways in the county and does so when the need arises.
-The department is equipped with a water craft which is also used for water rescue operations.
+The department also provides marine patrol on Bull Shoals Lake on a regular basis.
+The department is equipped with a watercraft which can also be used for water rescue operations.